bbbdragon/python-pype-lang/README.md

 But, it works for me.
 I find that it is very easy to represent my program logic concisely and elegantly, and with the optimizer, I have been able to write and deploy performant production code at work.
 And I have found that things that programmers use for themselves are often better built than things they write for others - the Linux kernel being the most referred-to-example.

-I didn't really ask for permission, but since I was technically using Python, a permitted language, I somehow managed to get away with it.
+I didn't really ask for permission, but since I was technically using Python in the office, I somehow managed to get away with it.
 This, I think, is another benefit of pype.
 You can do real functional programming in Python, which is more likely to be one of the allowed languages at your workplace.
 One of my TODO's is to write something that can convert Pype expressions back into humdrum Python code, so you don't even need to commit it.

 Pype is distributed under the MIT license.